HaxeExtension/extension-admob/README.md

 		AdMob.initAndroid("ca-app-pub-XXXXX123456","ca-app-pub-XXXXX123457", GravityMode.BOTTOM); // may also be GravityMode.TOP
 		AdMob.initIOS("ca-app-pub-XXXXX123458","ca-app-pub-XXXXX123459", GravityMode.BOTTOM); // may also be GravityMode.TOP

-		// NOTE: If your game allows screen rotation, you shoud call AdMob.onResize(); when rotation happens.
+		// NOTE: If your game allows screen rotation, you should call AdMob.onResize(); when rotation happens.
 	}

 	function gameOver() {